Residents in mudslide zone can be 'a victim or a survivor,' official says

 County officials have previously rebuffed questions about their evacuation orders and whether the mandatory evacuation zone should have been larger.
 One emergency official told a local reporter after the deluge swept away dozens of homes that, even in the mandatory evacuation zone, only about 20 percent of Montecito residents left their homes.

-Santa Barbara County Sheriff Bill Brown said during a press conference Sunday that just six of the confirmed dead lived in the voluntary evacuation zone, while another 11 lived “right on the border” between the mandatory zone—higher in the hills—and the voluntary zone closer to the 101 Freeway.
-But the Santa Barbara Independent reported Monday that 17 of the 21 dead, and the two others still missing, lived in the voluntary evacuation zone.
+Santa Barbara County Sheriff Bill Brown said during a news conference Sunday that just six of the confirmed dead lived in the voluntary evacuation zone, while another 11 lived “right on the border” between the mandatory zone — higher in the hills — and the voluntary zone closer to the 101 Freeway.
+But The Santa Barbara Independent reported Monday that 17 of the 21 dead, and the two still missing, lived in the voluntary evacuation zone.

 Lewin said Monday that the county is working with experts to come up with evacuation maps for flood threats during future rains.
 But he also suggested that residents must bear some responsibility for their safety.